JorensM/navkeys/README.md

 This mode will have both manual and auto modes enabled.
 This mode is best suited if your website has a mix of repetitive structure as well as unique elements.

 ### Styling
-There are two ways you can style focused elements, depending on which value you passed to the `useClass` option.
+There are two ways you can style focused elements, depending on which value the `useClass` option is set to.

 #### :focus Styling
 If you set `useClass` option to `false`, then styling elements can be done by applying the `:focus` selector to target CSS classes.